 Daweswood Gifts stocks Ohio harvested maple syrup and a variety of other maple syrup products for visitors to purchase.

 Is The Arboretum a good place to take an injured animal?

 No. The Dawes Arboretum will not take in any animals.

 In order to take in wild animals, the law requires a license which The Dawes Arboretum does not have.
 If you have a young or injured wild animal the Ohio Wildlife Center in Columbus will take in the wild animal and nurse it back to health, eventually releasing it back into the wild.

 For questions about a wild animal please contact the ODNR Division of Wildlife: 614.265.6300

 For information about lost or found domestic animals, please contact your local Humane Society or animal shelter.

-Is cross-country skiing allowed in the snow?
+Is cross-country skiing or sledding allowed in the snow?

 No. We have many low-growing shrubs and flower beds that could be damaged, so we do not allow skiing or sledding.